-The scenery and wildlife viewing opportunities are spectacular in this 526-acre Wildlife Management Area (WMA) managed by the NYS Department of Environmental Conservation - Region 6.
-Hikers will enjoy the ADA compliant boardwalk trail that meanders across a Silver Maple woodland, an open water marsh, and through 70' tall sand dunes on its way to an undeveloped Lake Ontario beach.
-Deer are common in the area, as are Gray Squirrel, Porcupine, Red Fox, and Coyote.
-Due to its bird species diversity and abundance, this area was included as part of the Eastern Lake Ontario Marshes Bird Conservation Area by New York State in 2001.
+The scenery and wildlife viewing opportunities are spectacular in this 526 acre Wildlife Management Area managed by the NYS Department of Environmental Conservation - Region 6.
+Hikers will enjoy the handicapped accessible boardwalk trail that meanders across a Silver Maple woodland, an open water marsh, and through 70' tall sand dunes on it's way to an undeveloped Lake Ontario beach.
+Deer are common in the area, as are gray squirrel, porcupine, red fox, and coyote.
+Due to the excellent bird watching opportunities, this area was designated an Eastern Lake Ontario Marshes Bird Conservation Area by New York State in 2001.
 Birds seen here include Great Blue Herons, Scarlet Tanagers, Bald Eagles, and a large variety of migrating shorebirds.

 Fishermen will enjoy fishing for bullheads and panfish from the fishing deck along the trail.
 Hunting and trapping opportunities abound and are allowed in the wetlands and interior of this area during the appropriate seasons.
-Please remember to stay off the dunes while pursuing these activities.
+Please remember to stay off the dunes while pursuing these activities

-Swimming and fires are not allowed at this WMA.
-Also note that dogs must be on a six-foot leash.
+Swimming is not allowed here.
+Dogs must be on a six foot leash when on the beach.